 Powered Wheelchair Upholstery

-For wheelchairs must withstand daily use in all kinds of weather.
-Consequently, manufacturers provide a variety of options to users, ranging from cloth to new synthetic fabrics to leather.
+Upholstery that is custom designed and fit to power wheelchairs.
 Many manufacturers also offer a selection of upholstery colors, ranging from black to neon, to allow for individual selection and differing tastes among consumers.

-Powered Wheelchair Wheels/TiresPower base chairs typically use four wheels of the same size, usually 8 to 10 inches in diameter.
+Wheels, usually 8 to 10 inches in diameter, used on power chairs.
 These chairs may have pneumatic, semi-pneumatic, or solid tires.

-An Orthosis which is pre-made in general anatomical sizes, ie. small, medium, and large, and are fitted to the effected limb or spine to control mild neuromuscular and/or musculoskeletal disorders, or for the purpose of evaluating the need for a custom designed orthosis.
+An orthosis which is pre-made in general anatomical sizes, ie. small, medium, and large.
+Pre-fabricated orthoses are fitted to the affected limb or spine to control mild neuromuscular and/or musculoskeletal disorders, or for the purpose of evaluating the need for a custom designed orthosis.

-Prostheses are not pre-made in general anatomical sizes except for a temporary residual limb interface utilized in the design for a preparatory prosthesis.
+Prostheses are not pre-made in general anatomical sizes except for a temporary residual limb interface used in the design for a preparatory prosthesis.

 The movement of the forearm so that the hand rests palm down on a surface.